 |Rigor of Secondary School Record||Considered|

-To apply, all applicants to New Mexico State University must submit the following items.
-Double check with New Mexico State University's admissions department to confirm all application materials and requirements.
+To apply to New Mexico State University, all applicants must submit the following items.
+Make sure to check in with New Mexico State University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|